Museum of Bad Art (Gone)

-Update: The Museum of Bad Art was kicked out of its bathroom gallery in Dec.
-2012, when the theater decided to convert it into a screening room.
-There's hope that MOBA will reopen at the same location (but not in a bathroom) some time in 2013.
+Update: The Museum of Bad Art was kicked out of this location when the theater decided to convert it into a screening room.
+The art collection has been dispersed to mini-galleries in Somerville, Brookline, and South Weymouth.

 "The thing that's baffling about this one," said Louise Sacco, our guide at the Museum of Bad Art, "are the little bows in the crotches."